 Rock Art of Portugal

-The engravings in Portugal’s Valley were only discovered twenty years ago when they were about to be drowned as part of a huge dam project.
+This is a rare opportunity to visit rock art sites away from the beaten tourist trail, in unspoiled countryside on the Spanish/Portuguese border.
+The engravings in Portugal’s Côa Valley were only discovered twenty years ago when they were about to be drowned as part of a huge dam project.
 An international outcry saved the rock art for posterity.

-It is not only the largest outdoor collection of Palaeolithic images, but also the only known place where rock art from the Upper Palaeolithic (c 24,000 BC) through to historical times is found together.
-There is an interesting comparison with the Spanish site at Siega Verde, just across the border.
+It is not only the largest outdoor collection of Palaeolithic images, but also the only known place where rock art from the Upper Palaeolithic through to historical times is found together.
+There is also an interesting comparison with the Spanish site at Siega Verde, just across the border.

 - Rock Art